 As applications evolve to use APIs as their primary means of integration, APIs are the new lighter-weight integration technology.
 For the big ESBs, it is also here also where the likes of MuleSoft began adding API Management to their core integration technology, addressing APIs for integration, but also for serving developers.

 But, the trend I am focused on is the roots of API Management, fueling the API economy and where new experiences as the product of brilliant developers marry up with integration.
 This tremor was felt, but overlooked in its implications by many.

 What has changed in the wider markets and in the competitive landscape of consumers of integration?

 A lot we already touched on!
 First, driving the above is that the competitive battlefield is now experience, not just product, and service but the overall experience–this is the experience economy.
 We are in the experience economy and markets are made and lost by a customer’s experience.

 An experience that is complete is bigger than one company or one line of business’s data and insights.
 As such, a complete experience marries data, insights and surrounds a customer with a holistic experience beyond any enterprise’s four virtual walls.
 Thus, by necessity, the API economy is close to its senior cousin the experience economy as both aligned to positively affect an organization’s profitability through innovation under this umbrella of “digital.”

 What changed in the infrastructure landscape?

-A whole lot!
-SaaS adoption is the norm and cloud adoption is the norm creating new and emerging integration requirements for companies to span.
-One of the tremors one might have overlooked was the subtle day that enterprises went from talking about the cloud as, “no not me,” to now the cloud is a matter of how fast, how much and when it will take over as their technology platform.
+A lot!
+SaaS adoption is the norm and cloud adoption is the norm, creating new and emerging integration requirements for companies to span.
+One of the tremors one might have overlooked was the subtle day that enterprises went from talking about the cloud as, “no not me,” to know the cloud is a matter of how fast, how much, and when it will take over as their technology platform.
 I need not mention containerization strategies and microservices but would make a further point if I did.